Hiring a Car in Cyprus: A Complete Road Trip Guide

 - Children: if you need a child seat, request it early when booking.

-- Emergency numbers in Cyprus: 112 is the main emergency number, and 199 is also used for police, fire, and ambulance services.
+- Emergency numbers in Cyprus: 112 is the main emergency number, and 199 is also used for police, fire and ambulance services.

 What to carry in the car

 Rental cars in Cyprus generally include the basic legally required items, but it is still worth checking what is provided when you collect the vehicle.
-At pick-up, make sure you know where the warning equipment is stored and check the condition of the tyres, plus whether the car has a spare wheel or puncture repair kit.
+At pick-up, make sure you know where the warning equipment is stored and check the condition of the tyres, lights, mirrors and windscreen.

 Great Cyprus road trips to plan with a rental car

-- Larnaca to Ayia Napa and Protaras: an easy coastal route with beaches, sea caves and holiday resorts.
+- Larnaca to Ayia Napa and Protaras: an easy coastal route with beaches, sea caves and lively holiday resorts.

 - Limassol to Troodos and Omodos: village roads, mountain scenery, churches and winery stops.